Narborough, Norfolk: Mill

+RAF Narborough

 Narborough aerodrome was opened in May 1915 and used principally for defence against Zeppelin raids.
 The aerodrome was complemented by a separate base just a few miles down the road at Marham.
 During the First World War RAF Narborough was the largest aerodrome in Britain, but was closed following the end of hostilities.
 The last hangar, latterly used by farmers, was demolished in mid 1977 after having been damaged by gales.